dburggie/sotd/README.md

       And make her airy tongue more hoarse than mine, With repetition of my Romeo's name.

+To install and run:

+    $ sudo make install
     $ sotd

     CORIOLANUS - The Tragedy of Coriolanus - Act III, Scene I